 Page C: 50% (4 sessions included Page C, 2 sessions exited from Page C)

 Page A: 0% (one session began with Page A, but that was not a single-page session, so it has no Bounce Rate)

 Page B: 33% (Bounce Rate is less than Exit Rate, because 3 sessions started with Page B, with one leading to a bounce)

 Page C: 100% (one session started with Page C, and it lead to a bounce)

 Bounce rate is a metric you can use to analyze your marketing efforts.
 You can use it to measure if you’re living up to your visitors’ expectations.
-And you can use the bounce rate to decide which pages need more attention.
+As we have seen, visitors bouncing from your website don’t necessarily puke before they leave, in spite of what Avinash Kaushik says.
+Nevertheless, you want them to engage with your site.
+So you can use the bounce rate to decide which pages need more attention.
 Meeting your visitors’ expectations and making your pages more inviting for visitors all leads to creating an awesome website.
 And we all know that awesome websites rank better!

 Read more: Creating segments in Google Analytics »